chef/automate/dev-docs/[Draft]Automate HA document_Internal_preview.md

 ### Error : ./scripts/credentials set ssl, If this command is taking more time to print logs.

+**Reason behind error:** This command has got stuck, as it was not able to find hab license.

 **Steps to resolve:** Press ctrl + c and export hab license
 	then execute  ./scripts/credentials set ssl